The Best Tax Deductions for Small Businesses

 The Annual Investment Allowance allows you to deduct the full value of an item that qualifies from your profits before tax.
-It is an allowance for capital expenditure on most industrial equipment and machinery in their first year of purchase, however it excludes cars and parts.
+It is an allowance for capital expenditure on most industrial equipment and machinery in their first year of purchase, however, it excludes cars and parts.

-At present, small businesses, partnerships and sole traders may claim this allowance on all allowed purchases totaling up to £200,000 annually but there are annual amendments to this threshold so make sure you understand how much you can claim in your year.
+At present, small businesses, partnerships and sole traders may claim this allowance on all allowed purchases totalling up to £200,000 annually but there are annual amendments to this threshold so make sure you understand how much you can claim in your year.

 The Enhanced Capital Allowance